The Importance of Geography in the Curriculum

 Compulsory Fieldwork in physical and human environments

-Taught throughout each unit
+Geographical skills are taught throughout each unit

 Supporting Trips and Activities